empathy-mp3/Wayward-Witches/resources.md

 *found exclusively under the ocean.*

 ### Incense
-*a stick with a sacred, yet awful smell.*
+*a substance with a sacred, distinct smell.*
 *found in tundras or hell.*
 *found closer to home.*